hyrsh/homelab-rpi/mkdocs/docs/08_ansible/lp_ansible.md

 ## Wrap-up

 If you understand these basics you can handle simple ansible installations.
-Everything else is a wild ride down the Ansible rabbit hole which consists of learning about its modules, inventories, logic and syntactic trickery that sometimes can be very daunting.
+Everything else is a wild ride down the Ansible rabbit hole which consists of learning about its [modules](https://docs.ansible.com/ansible/2.9/user_guide/modules_intro.html), inventories, logic and syntactic trickery that sometimes can be very daunting.

 It is one of the easiest configuration tools to learn and its community is really great so don't give up if you are exhausted by it.

-And keep in mind to look for native Ansible modules before you use the "shell" module ;)
+And keep in mind to look for native Ansible modules before you use the "shell" module  :D